-The European Institutions Monitor will map and assess the performance of core institutions and agencies in charge of implementing policies across the EU.
+The European Institutions Monitor (EIM) will map and assess the performance of core institutions and agencies in charge of implementing policies across the EU.
 It will start by assessing how national institutions work, what their performance capacity is, and how they might be improved through best practice expertise.
-The EIM will then be expanded to include EU policies Contact: Julie Anna Braun, Dahrendorf postdoctoral fellow (braun(at)hertie-school.org)
+The EIM will then be expanded to include EU policies.
+Contact: Julie Anna Braun, Dahrendorf postdoctoral fellow (braun(at)hertie-school.org)

 Explore selected publications by the Dahrendorf Forum on the Hertie School Research Repository.